conmaol/gadelica/grammar/nouns.md

 #### Relative clause particles as modifiers of nouns

-A noun can have a relative clause particle as a modifier.
+A noun can have one of the relative clause particles as a modifier.

+##### The positive relative clause particle *a*

-*Common nouns* can be modified by the positive particle `a` ‘who(m), which, that’.
+Both proper and common nouns can be modified by the positive relative clause particle `a`.

-> Nuair a bha Fionn ’na leanabh beag, mharbhadh ’athair ann an aon de na **blàraibh a** chuir an Fhiann ’nam measg fhéin.
+> 🧩 Mharbhadh **Cumhal**, **a** bha ’na rìgh àraidh.
 >
 > Is i siud a’ chiad **shealg a** rinn Fionn.

-In the first example, the dative plural common noun `blàraibh` ‘battles’ is modified by the positive relative clause particle `a` ‘which, that’ (which itself has the verb `chuir` as complement) – `blàraibh a chuir an Fhiann ’nam measg fhéin` ‘battles which sent the Fianna among themselves’.
+In the first example, the nominative masculine proper noun `Cumhal` is modified by the particle `a` (which itself has the verb `bha` as its complement) – `Cumhal, a bha ’na rìgh àraidh` ‘Cumhal, who was an exceptional king’

-In the second example, The nominative feminine common noun `shealg` ‘hunt’ is also modified by `a` (which takes the verb `rinn` ‘did’ as its own complement) – `shealg a rinn Fionn` ‘hunt which Finn did’.
+In the second example, the nominative feminine common noun `shealg` is similarly modified by the particle `a` (which here takes the verb `rinn` as its complement) – `a’ chiad shealg a rinn Fionn` ‘the first hunt that Finn did’.

+##### The negative relative clause particle *nach*

+Similarly, both proper and common nouns can be modified by the negative relative clause particle `nach`.

+> 🧩 Mharbhadh **Cumhal**, **nach** robh ’na rìgh àraidh.
+>
+> 🧩 Is e siud am **balach** **nach** deach a-mach don achadh.

+In the first example, the nominative masculine proper noun `Cumhal` is modified by the particle `nach` (which itself has the verb `robh` as its complement) – `Cumhal, nach robh ’na rìgh àraidh` ‘Cumhal, who was not an exceptional king’

+In the second example, the nominative masculine common noun `balach` is similarly modified by the particle `a` (which here takes the verb `deach` as its complement) – `am balach nach deach a-mach don achadh` ‘the boy who didn’t go out to the field’.

+##### far

+Common nouns can also be modified by the locative relative clause particle `far` ‘where’.

+> Rachadh e a-mach don **achadh far** an robh gearrain gu leòr a’ ruith bho chnoc gu cnoc.

+In this example, the dative masculine common noun `achadh` ‘a field’ is modified by the locative relative clause particle `far` ‘where’ (which takes as its complement the positive interrogative verb particle `an`, which itself takes the verb `robh` ‘was’ as its complement) – `achadh far an robh gearrain a’ ruith` ‘a field where hares were running’.

+##### Prepositional relative clause particles

 Common nouns can also be modified by prepositional relative clause particles.